 - Spinal injuries

-The therapists at pet rehab will develop a unique program for your pet and it will be adjusted as we go through the rehabilitation process.
-If a particular exercise is difficult to do we can design an alternative.
-We can assist with training your dog (or cat or rabbit etc) to complete the exercises- sometimes this may be as simple as training a dog to sit, sometimes training methods such as clicker training are used.
+The therapists will develop a unique program for your pet and it will be adjusted as we go through the rehabilitation process.
+If a particular exercise is difficult to do, we can design an alternative.
+We can assist with training your dog (or cat or rabbit etc.) to complete the exercises- sometimes this may be as simple as training a dog to sit, sometimes training methods such as clicker training are used.

 Please contact us if you struggle with a particular exercise - we are here to help!

 Massage is the scientific manipulation of soft tissue for injury prevention and therapeutic purposes.
 It helps to remove the build up of general aches and pains and to restore function back to damaged tissues following injury or trauma.
 The therapist uses their hands to explore the tissues, find the problems and deal accordingly with the damage, this in turn improves performance, endurance, prevents injuries and loss of joint mobility.